 In sports betting markets implied probability is simply the conversion of traditional odds into a percentage, however, it does not account for the juice.
 That means that if you placed a bet on Team A +300, it doesn’t necessarily mean they should win 25% of the time.
 Instead, it means that in order to break even they would need to win 25% of the time.

 For new sports bettors, we would highly encourage you to visit our Sports Betting Academy where you will find a number of valuable articles where you can learn how to bet on sports.
-You can also test drive our software with a 4-day trial of our Sportsbook Insider Pro subscription or with a 6-day trial of our Bet Labs software.
+You can also test drive our software with a 4-day trial of our Sportsbook Insider Pro subscription.

 Latest posts by David Solar (see all)